Vowel: Height

-Theoretically, vowel height refers to the vertical position of either the tongue or the jaw (depending on the model) relative to either the roof of the mouth or the aperture of the jaw.
-In practice, however, it refers to the first formant (lowest resonance of the voice), abbreviated F1, which is associated with the height of the tongue.
-There are two terms commonly applied to refer to two degrees of vowel height: in close vowels, also known as high vowels, such as /[i]/ and /[u]/, the first formant is consistent with the tongue being positioned close to the palate, high in the mouth, whereas in open vowels, also known as low vowels, such as /[a]/, F1 is consistent with the jaw being open and the tongue being positioned low in the mouth.
-Height is defined by the inverse of the F1 value: the higher the frequency of the first formant, the lower (more open) the vowel.
+Theoretically, according to the traditional models, vowel height refers to the vertical position of either the tongue or the jaw (depending on the model), relative to either the roof of the mouth or the aperture of the jaw.
+There are two terms commonly applied to refer to two degrees of vowel height: in close vowels, also known as high vowels, such as /[i]/ and /[u]/, the tongue is positioned close to the palate (i.e. high in the mouth), whereas in open vowels, also known as low vowels, such as /[a]/, the jaw is open and the tongue is positioned low in the mouth.
 (Note: According to Peter Ladefoged, traditional articulatory descriptions such as height and backness "are not entirely satisfactory", and when phoneticians describe a vowel as high or low, they are in fact describing an acoustic quality rather than the actual position of the tongue.)
 In John Esling's usage, where fronted vowels are distinguished in height by the position of the jaw rather than the tongue, only the terms 'open' and 'close' are used, as 'high' and 'low' refer to the position of the tongue.

-The International Phonetic Alphabet has letters for six degrees of vowel height for full vowels (plus the reduced mid vowel /[ə]/), but it is extremely unusual for a language to distinguish this many degrees without other attributes.
+The International Phonetic Alphabet defines letters for six degrees of vowel height for full vowels (plus the reduced mid vowel /[ə]/), but it is extremely unusual for a language to distinguish this many degrees without other attributes.
 The IPA letters distinguish (sorted according to height, with the top-most one being the highest and the bottom-most being the lowest):